How to buy double glazing

 Choosing double glazed windows and doors

-Find out all you need to know to choose the best type of double glazed windows and doors for you, as well as the right material for your home.
+Find out all you need to know to choose the best type of double-glazed windows and doors for your home, as well as the right material, from uPVC, timber and aluminium.

 With such a dizzying array of different types of windows and doors, as well as materials and finishes, it can be hard to know which ones to choose.

-Once you've flicked through our galleries, we'd recommend getting a few double glazing companies over to give you advice, explain the types of products they have available, and to get an idea of cost.
+Once you've flicked through our galleries, we'd recommend asking a few double glazing companies to come to your home to give you advice, explain the types of products they have available, and to get an idea of cost.

-You can also visit our double glazing reviews to discover which was rated highest with a customer score of 84%, and which came 30 points lower with 54%.
+Visit our double glazing reviews to discover which national company was rated highest, with a customer score of 84%, and which came 30 points lower with 54%.

 Casement windows are attached to the frame with one or more hinges, typically allowing them to open to the side.
 They can instead be hinged at the top or bottom, making them 'tilt and turn' windows – you can find out more about these types of windows below.

-They usually open inwards - which generally makes them easier for cleaning - but can open out.
-They are held open by 'casement stays', small metal bars that open and close in a scissor motion.
+They usually open inwards, which generally makes them easier for cleaning.
+They are held open by 'casement stays' – small metal bars that open and close in a scissor motion.

 Casement windows are often uPVC, but can also be made of timber and aluminum – read on below for more details about window materials.
 Many companies also offer different colour options.

-Flush casement windows (like in the picture above) are similar but sit close to the frame, so they're in line with the it, rather than proud.
+Flush casement windows (as in the picture above) are similar but sit close to the frame, so they're in line with it, rather than proud.

-Sash windows typically open by lifting a pane and its fame up or down.
+Sash windows typically open by lifting a pane and its frame up or down.
 You can either have:

 - single-hung windows – where just one pane moves, typically the bottom, while the other is static